RajeshTechForge/PINAC-Workspace/README.md

 ## 🎉 Contribution!

 PINAC-Workspace is the best Repository for you to contribute!
-**Are you Web Developer ?** Contribute to PINAC's stunning GUI Interface., it's same as frontend development.
+**Are you a Web Developer ?** Contribute to PINAC's stunning GUI Interface., it's the same as frontend development.
-**Are you Python Programmer ?** Contribute to automation, smoothing the internal functions.
+**Are you a Python Programmer ?** Contribute to automation, smoothing the internal functions.
 **Want to Solve Issue ?** Pick an issue and solve !
 **Having an Idea ?** Make an issue under enhancement tag and start work on your pull request.
 for more visit <a href="https://github.com/rmondal-official/PINAK/blob/main/CONTRIBUTING.md">Contribution Guide</a>.